Types of food businesses

 For more about food business definitions, please review License and Consumer Services Food Related License Definitions.

 A restaurant prepares or provides service, food, and beverages to customers for more than 21 days a year.
-Beverages may be alcoholic or non-alcoholic.
+A restaurant has 13 or more seats.
+A food manufacturer has 12 or few seats.

 A confectionary business sells ready-to-eat snacks and beverages such as